remoteintech/remote-jobs/company-profiles/gruntwork.md

 The team currently consists of two people:

 * [Yevgeniy (Jim) Brikman](http://www.ybrikman.com): Co-founder of Gruntwork.
-He is the author of two books published by O'Reilly Media: *[Hello, Startup: A Comprehensive Guide to Building Products, Technologies, and Teams](http://www.hello-startup.net/)* and *[Terraform: Up & Running](http://www.terraformupandrunning.com/)*.
-Jim has more than a decade of experience building infrastructure and products at LinkedIn, TripAdvisor, Cisco Systems, and Thomson Financial.
+He is the author of two books published by O'Reilly Media: *[Hello, Startup](http://www.hello-startup.net/)* and *[Terraform: Up & Running](http://www.terraformupandrunning.com/)*.
+Jim has more than a decade of experience building infrastructure and products for hundreds of millions of users at LinkedIn, TripAdvisor, Cisco Systems, and Thomson Financial.
 He's also active in the [open source community](https://github.com/brikis98/), maintains a [popular blog](http://www.ybrikman.com/writing), and has given [talks](http://www.ybrikman.com/speaking/) at conferences all over the world.
 * [Josh Padnick](https://joshpadnick.com/): Co-founder of Gruntwork.
 He is the author of a 12,000+ word [guide to building scalable web apps on AWS](https://www.airpair.com/aws/posts/building-a-scalable-web-app-on-amazon-web-services-p1) which garnered 500+ upvotes on Hacker News, has presented on AWS and DevOps at numerous conferences and meetups, and built apps on AWS for 100,000+ users.
 Previously, he founded [Omedix](https://omedix.com/), a healthcare IT company that serves over 2,500 physicians nationwide.

 ## Remote status